BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

     \label{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers}
 \end{figure*}

-Figure \ref{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers} presents a comparison of the energy efficiency -- the rate of computation that can be delivered by a computer for every watt of power consumed -- in terms of billions of floating point operations per second per watt, of supercomputers which use accelerators, presented as the red line, and systems which do not use accelerators -- shown in blue line.
+Figure \ref{fig:top500-gflops-per-watt-with-and-without-accelerators-in-supercomputers} presents a comparison of the energy efficiency -- the rate of computation that can be delivered by a computer for every watt of power consumed -- in terms of billions of floating point operations per second per watt, of supercomputers which use accelerators, presented as the purple line, and systems which do not use accelerators -- shown as the yellow line.
 Generally, we see that the mean energy efficiency of all systems improves over time.
 However, it is apparent that the use of accelerators in supercomputers has always offered better energy efficiency than using conventional x86 architectures as the primary means of computation.
-Systems without accelerators had a mean energy efficiency of 750 MFlops/Watt in 2013 and have increased on average by 200 MFlops/Watt every year, in 2018 these systems achieved 2 GFlops/Watt.
+Systems without accelerators had a mean energy efficiency of 500 MFlops/Watt in 2012 and have increased on average by 200 MFlops/Watt every year, in 2018 these systems achieved 2 GFlops/Watt.
 These results are modest when compared to the gains in efficiency when using accelerators in supercomputing systems.
-In 2013 the mean energy efficiency of supercomputers with accelerators was 1.3 GFlops/Watt and reached 5.9 GFlops/Watt in 2018, growing non-linearly by 750 MFlops/Watt per year.
+In contrast, in 2012 the mean energy efficiency of supercomputers with accelerators was 900 MFlops/Watt and reached 5.9 GFlops/Watt in 2018, growing non-linearly by 750 MFlops/Watt per year.
-The efficiency of systems using accelerators are improving faster than supercomputer which rely on homogeneous CPU architectures.
+The efficiency of systems using accelerators is improving faster than supercomputers which rely on homogeneous CPU architectures.

 Similar efficiencies have also been shown in the most energy efficient supercomputing list -- the Green500.
 From June 2016 to June 2017, the average energy efficiency of the top 10 of the Green500 supercomputers rose by 2.3x, from 4.8 to 11.1 gigaflops per watt [@feldman_2017].